RetroReversing/retroReversing/categories/misc/Conferences.md

 Google Books claims to have the proceedings of the 1996 Computer Game Developers Conference in its library but it doesn't seem to be possible to access its contents: [Computer Game Developers' Conference Conference Proceedings: March 30-April ... - Google Books](https://books.google.co.uk/books/about/Computer_Game_Developers_Conference_Conf.html?id=bdgTAQAAIAAJ&redir_esc=y)

 The only talks we know tend to be through book references, here is a list of the known talks:
-* The Quake Graphics Engine by Michael Abrash
+* The Quake Graphics Engine by Michael Abrash (Slides: [CGDC Quake Talk](https://www.gamers.org/dEngine/quake/papers/mikeab-cgdc.html))
 * A Story Wrapped Inside a Puzzle Wrapped Inside an Enigma: Designing Adventure Games by Steve Meretzky

 ---